nansencenter/DAPPER/README.md

 Tuned with inflation and "random, orthogonal rotations".
 <sup>2</sup>: Resampling: multinomial (including systematic/universal and residual).
 The particle filter is tuned with "effective-N" monitoring", "regularization/jittering" strength, and more.

-#### References
-Sakov (2008)   : Sakov and Oke.
-"A deterministic formulation of the ensemble Kalman filter: an alternative to ensemble square root filters".
-Bocquet (2010) : Bocquet, Pires, and Wu.
-"Beyond Gaussian statistical modeling in geophysical data assimilation".
-Bocquet (2011) : Bocquet.
-"Ensemble Kalman filtering without the intrinsic need for inflation,".
-Sakov (2012)   : Sakov, Oliver, and Bertino.
-"An iterative EnKF for strongly nonlinear systems".
-Bocquet (2012) : Bocquet and Sakov.
-"Combining inflation-free and iterative ensemble Kalman filters for strongly nonlinear systems".
-Bocquet (2014) : Bocquet and Sakov.
-"An iterative ensemble Kalman smoother".
-Bocquet (2015) : Bocquet, Raanes, and Hannart.
-"Expanding the validity of the ensemble Kalman filter without the intrinsic need for inflation".
-Tödter (2015)  : Tödter and Ahrens.
-"A second-order exact ensemble square root filter for nonlinear data assimilation".
-Raanes (2015)  : Raanes, Carrassi, and Bertino.
-"Extending the square root method to account for model noise in the ensemble Kalman filter".
-Raanes (2016a) : Raanes.
-"On the ensemble Rauch-Tung-Striebel smoother and its equivalence to the ensemble Kalman smoother".
-Raanes (2016b) : Raanes.
-"Improvements to Ensemble Methods for Data Assimilation in the Geosciences".
-Wiljes (2017)  : Aceved, Wilje and Reich.
-"Second-order accurate ensemble transform particle filters".